CCN-Support/CCN_Wiki/docs/source/mri.rst

 On-Site Computer
 ^^^^^^^^^^^^^
-The MR suite is equipped with a dedicated iMac computer running Mac OS High Sierra with a dual-boot Windows 10 partition for the purpose of:
+The MR suite is equipped with a dedicated iMac computer running Mac OS High Sierra for the purpose of:

+..
+Coment: We used to have a dual-boot Windows 10 partition on the control room iMac, but retired it since no one uses it.

 **Visual presentation:**